Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 He continued, “I didn’t want fame, not really.
 I wanted to be famous only so that my voice could be heard, so that my music could be heard—“

 “I know.
-Only you want to be famous too.”
+But you want to be famous too.”

 Jeremy nodded and looked away.
 It seemed crass to him to want fame in front of Kurt Cobain, the one musician he knew of who didn’t like it.